miklevin/MikeLev.in/_includes/cat_seo.md

 <ol>
+<li><a href="/blog/messing-around-with-copilot-and-youtube-user-0d39r33zk/">Messing around with Copilot and YouTube User 0d39r33zk</a> (Sun Jul 09, 2023)
+<br/>Explore the fascinating world of AI and machine learning with Mike Levin, SEO in NYC.
+Follow his journey as he interacts with Copilot and YouTube User 0d39r33zk, discussing topics such as AI's personalities, zero-shot capability, and the intersection of time series data and AI.
+Learn about the GPT-family, the Fast.AI book, and the misconceptions of AI.</li>
 <li><a href="/blog/piquing-copilot-s-interest-about-pi-and-ai-and-on-his-blog-he-has-copilot-a-i-s-e-o/">Piquing Copilot's Interest About Pi and AI...
 And On His Blog He Has Copilot, A-I-S-E-O</a> (Fri Jun 09, 2023)
 <br/>Explore the intersection of AI and Pi with me as I share interesting discussions with Pi, tweets, and quotes from 'This Perfect Day'.
 Join me on my journey as I work with MOZ to control the subject matter of a test and share my thoughts on how this so-called aipocalypse isn't even a real thing.
 Lighten up people!
 We've got Star Trek ahead of us (but without the Eugenics war).</li>
 <li><a href="/blog/experimentalist-sees-lines-of-ai-force-but-doesn-t-do-math/">Experimentalist Sees Lines of AI Force But Doesn't Do Math</a> (Tue May 30, 2023)